dieghernan/chulapa/docs/_pages/about.md

 This theme uses graphic resources from [Lorem Picsum](https://picsum.photos/).

-I hereby declared not to be affiliated with any third party whose software may have been implemented on this software.
+I hereby declared not to be endorsed by any third party whose resources may have been implemented on this software.
 To my best knowledge, all the third-party integrations included on this software adheres to the corresponding licenses.
 All legal brands used on this theme are displayed for informative and/or aesthetic purposes, and the corresponding logos were obtained from [https://fontawesome.com/](https://fontawesome.com/).